 - Rutgers Law graduates remain competitive in a highly challenging career market.
 Employment and salary data (based on graduate survey responses) are available at camlaw.rutgers.edu/ employment-data.
 Employment data is subject to interpretation and no one statistic can present an adequate picture of employment prospects.

-- Our graduates are strengthened by the opportunities afforded by judicial clerkships in New Jersey and elsewhere.
-The Class of 2012 reported five graduates selected to serve in federal clerkships and 92 selected for state clerkships.
-During recent years, some Rutgers– Camden law graduates have clerked for the New Jersey Supreme Court, and one graduate enjoyed the rare honor of clerking for the Hon.
-Clarence Thomas on the U.S. Supreme Court during the 2008-09 term.
+Our graduates are strengthened by the opportunities afforded by judicial clerkships in New Jersey and elsewhere.
+The Class of 2013 reported 97 graduates selected for state clerkships and 6 graduates selected for federal clerkships.
+During recent years, some Rutgers-Camden law graduates have clerked for the New Jersey Supreme Court, and one graduate enjoyed the rare honor of clerking for the Hon.
+Clarence Thomas on the U.S. Supreme Court during the 2008-2009 term.

 Bar Pass Rates